-Troubleshooting a 502 Bad Gateway Error is like solving a mystery.
+When your website experiences a 502 Bad Gateway Error, it can be like solving a mystery.
 You don't know what exactly happened or why -- all you know is that something's wrong and you need to fix it.

 To guide you through the hassle of fixing the dreaded 502 Bad Gateway Error, let's go over what it exactly is and its most common causes and solutions.